spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/4-vault.md

 <InfoBox>

-Vault is deployed as a single container in the virtual cluster and the container is not tied to any particular node.
+Vault is deployed as a single container in the virtual cluster, and the container is not tied to any particular node.

 </InfoBox>